fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 "So we've hidden even those.
 And for the most part, that is healthy.
-We shouldn't know every little thing about each other---imagine all of the embarrassing things that would cause.
+We shouldn't know every little thing about each other---imagine all of the embarrassment that would cause.
 But sometimes there are things that eat us from the inside, things that we want to share, but are still afraid too.
 These are the most dangerous.